Free banking 'misleads customers'

 "Although it may seem like you would pay more for an account that charges an up-front fee each month, it can be reassuring to know that you wouldn't be hit with unexpected charges.
-The thinkmoney Personal Account charges a transparent set-up fee and a monthly fee - but we do not charge overdraft fees.
+The thinkmoney Current Account charges a transparent set-up fee and a monthly fee - but we do not charge overdraft fees.
 In fact our account won't even allow you to go into overdraft.
 We will never hit you with unexpected charges, so you'll always know where you stand with us.

 "For your money, you also get help managing your finances.
-The thinkmoney Personal Account is a managed account with two separate sides.
+The thinkmoney Current Account is a managed account with two separate sides.
 One account is for your 'bill' money, and we will do everything we can to make sure that you have enough in there when all your bills are due to leave the account.
 The other account is for your spending, and the rest of your income will go into there.
 You can do whatever you like with this money, knowing that all your essential expenses have been accounted for - and that you won't incur other charges."